Cylinder head gasket leaks can cause a variety of problems that no one is ready to deal with.

 - Significant loss of coolant with no visible leaks

-The hot gases and cold coolant moving through the hole in the gasket can quickly erode or warp the metal head or engine block leaving you with costly machining bills or even having to purchase new heads or a new engine.
+Hot gases and cold coolant moving past the gasket can quickly warp the cylinder head or engine block.
+Consequently, Leaving you with costly machining bills or even having to purchase new heads or a new engine.

-Antifreeze entering the exhaust system can block the air passages by creating a heavy carbon soot that coats the ceramic catalyst.
-These heavy Carbon Deposits create two problems.
+Antifreeze entering the exhaust system can block the air passages by creating heavy carbon deposits that coat the ceramic catalyst.
+These heavy carbon deposits create two problems.
 First, the carbon deposits prevent the catalytic converter from reducing harmful emission in the exhaust flow.
-And second, the carbon deposits clog the pores in the ceramic catalyst and block exhaust flow, increasing back pressure and causing heat and exhaust to back up into the engine compartment.
+And second, the carbon deposits clog the pores in the ceramic catalyst and block exhaust flow.
+As a result, Increasing back pressure and causing heat and exhaust to back up into the engine compartment.

 - Combustible air/fuel mixture

 Apart from sealing the cylinder, the head gasket also seals water and oil passages between the head and block.
 Any leaks between them will cause engine failure, or significant problems like burning oil.
 As a result blue exhaust smoke may be indicative of oil burning.
 White exhaust smoke is an indicator of coolant burning, another sign of head gasket wear.